 Once you’ve joined Radicle’s Matrix server, you can participate in the public chat room by contributing messages and files.
 When you contribute to Radicle’s Matrix server, everyone who has joined the room will collect: your username, display name, message content, message files, and message date/time.
 When you communicate directly with another user via a private room, the user will collect: your username, display name, message content, message files, and message date/time.
-This information, collected in public chat rooms or in private rooms, is stored on our Matrix homeserver, which is hosted by Ungleich.
+This information, collected in public chat rooms or in private rooms, is stored on Radicle’s Matrix homeserver, which is hosted by Ungleich.

-We use Buildkite servers to store Radicle binary files.
+The Foundation uses Buildkite servers to store Radicle binary files.
 For further information and the applicable data protection provisions of Buildkite, visit this site.

 Links to Social Media: